core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 Most OSCORE responses are bound to the request and therefore, enable the client to determine if the response is fresh or not.

+Some of the presented attacks such as the blocking attack, the request delay attack, and the relay attack are not specific to CoAP.
 The request delay attack (valid for DTLS, TLS, and OSCORE and described in {{reqdelay}}) lets an attacker control an actuator at a much later time than the client anticipated.
 The response delay and